 - i.
 There is a lack of infrastructure outside cities. - ii.
-There is also a lack of transportation by bus, plane, or train. - iii.
-There is also a significant shortage of infrastructure in the K-12 education system - c.
+There is also a lack of transportation by bus, plane, or train.

+iii.
+There is also a significant shortage of infrastructure in the K-12 education system.

+c.
 Work Force

 - i.
-The economy is too dependent upon governmental jobs (mostly Lewis and Clark region, Helena specifically) - 1.
-It was also noted that this helped to provide stability - ii.
-Due to low population levels, finding enough of a workforce is also a challenge - iii.
-Many jobs are low paying, especially in the retail and service industries - 2) What do you think should be three goals of a Helena region economic strategy?
+The economy is too dependent upon governmental jobs (mostly Lewis and Clark region, Helena specifically) - ii.
+The public and private sector compete for a limited pool of qualified and skilled workers. - iii.
+Due to low population levels, finding enough of a workforce is also a challenge. - iv.
+Regional employers are having a difficult time attracting skilled workers and keeping them long-term. - v.
+Many jobs are low paying, especially in the retail and service industries. - vi.
+Affordable housing, workforce housing and housing in general directly affect attracting workers to the region. - 2) What do you think should be three goals of a Helena region economic strategy?